Korean War Project

 Entry: 58230

-DO YOU KNOW MY DAD
+Subject: DO YOU KNOW MY DAD

-ROGER LITSCHER wrote on July 25, 2006
+Roger Litscher wrote on July 25, 2006

 Comments: Do you know my dad Raymond Litscher?
 He served on the USS Pickaway during the end of WW II or in Korean war.